eper-io/tig/readme.md

 - Since we may use K8S we opt for querying a DNS address specified by a headless service.

 - The HTTP forwarding logic makes the solution very flexible.

+- Fully utilizing standalone GPU, memory, and disk clusters is an opportunity.

+- Clusters can scale using pod termination signals, an additional API, or timeout.

+- We decided to implement cluster balancing with a timeout to offload & terminate.

+- Terminating with a timeout is very deterministic and secure way to offload and scale in & out.

+- Use a cluster of two nodes or more to implement cluster balancing.